-From Fuji-Subaru line 5th station (7,562 ft), it is a strenuous, 10 mile round-trip hike over steep and uneven terrain, requiring occasional scrambling and use of hands for balance.
-On average, it takes:
+We will start from the Fuji-Subaru line 5th station (7,562 ft), from this point it is a strenuous 10 mile round-trip hike over steep and uneven terrain.
+It is common to engage in occasional scrambling in which the use of hands will be needed for balance.
+On average the hike takes approximately: